shenal/angular-express-seed-Shenal/README.md

-# Angular Express Seed
+# Angular Express Bootstrap Seed

---Modified by Shenal Silva
+Forked from [btford/angular-express-seed](https://github.com/btford/angular-express-seed) and spiced with [Twitter Bootstrap](https://github.com/twitter/bootstrap). jQuery added for convenience.

-Start an awesome app with AngularJS on the front, Express + Node on the back.
+Start an awesome app with AngularJS + Bootstrap on the front, Express + Node on the back.
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.